 How can I build sales accountability for my team without having to use complicated CRM systems?

-How can I train my estimators from being order takers to generating their own leads?
+Can I train my estimators from being order takers to generating their own leads?

 How can I unload more work off my plate without it boomeranging right back to me?